The Ultimate Homeowners Packing and Moving Checklist

 After going through all drawers and cubby holes, sorting and selecting those items you want to bring with you, pack away any breakables (glassware, stemware).
 See the previous section on packing fragile and sensitive items.

 For lamps, first separate bases from shades and remove bulbs.
 Wrap the cord around the base and tuck the plug in to secure.
-Choose a suitably sized box and roll the bases up in one or two layers of bubble wrap.
+Choose a suitably sized box and roll the bases up in one or two layers of bubble roll.
 Secure with tape.
 Two lamp bases can go in together if you have matching lamps (base to base).
 Use plenty of packing material as protection before taping the box shut.
 Remember to mark as fragile and indicate which way up.

 Wrap shades gently in plain paper being careful not to crush them.
 Shades can be stacked if they fit comfortably.
 Treat bulbs in the same way as fragile items.
 Chandeliers can sometimes be hung in a wardrobe box.
 If this isn’t an option you might want to ask the movers to handle the packing of this item.